Oceania January 2026

 How does Oceania compare?

-People in Oceania were much more positive than average regarding Social Connections, Goal Tracking, and Feedback Culture.
+People in Oceania were much more positive than average regarding Performance Effectiveness, Goal Tracking, and Coaching.

-On the lower side, people in Oceania had much lower favorable scores than average in Recognition, Wellbeing Culture, and Transparency.
+On the lower side, people in Oceania had much lower favorable scores than average in Collaboration & Communication, Service & Quality Focus, and Learning & Development.

 People working in Oceania are more engaged than Benelux, DACH, Central Europe, and Nordic.
-People working in Oceania are less engaged than Southeast Asia, Middle East & Africa, Asia, and South America.
+People working in Oceania are less engaged than Middle East & Africa, East Asia, Southeast Asia, and Asia.

 Which questions matter the most?